 - Military Kids Connect is a website designed to celebrate military youth and help them cope with military life challenges like deployment and frequent moves.
 It offers engaging tools, games, videos and links to teen-led installation tours.
 It’s a safe online place for your child to communicate with other military children.
 Parents and teachers can also find helpful resources.

 - Mission: Youth Outreach links the military services with the Boys & Girls Clubs of America to help meet the needs of families who may not live near or have access to a military youth center.

 - 4-H Military Partnerships bring the resources of land grant universities to military youth programs.
 These resources include youth development professionals, research-based curricula and high-quality training and technical assistance for installation youth programs staff.
 Military youth have the opportunity to join 4-H clubs in their community and participate in summer camps around the country.

 - Defense Department summer camps may be a great addition to your child’s summer lineup.
 To find a camp or summer activity on your installation, visit MilitaryChildCare.com or contact your installation youth center.

 Military OneSource specialty consultations enable parents to speak to specialists with various areas of expertise, including adoption, education, special needs and more.
 They include the New MilParent specialty consultation, designed for expectant parents and parents of children up to the age of 5 which provides support for a wide range of parenting issues.

 If it takes a village to raise a child, you’re in luck as a service member.
 Your military community offers you a broad range of resources and services to help you be the best parent you can be.
 Contact Military OneSource today with any questions.
-Call 800-342-9647, use OCONUS dialing options or live chat with a parenting consultant.
+Call 800-342-9647, view overseas calling options or live chat to schedule a free and confidential parenting consultation.